ciku/ciku-forms/README.md

 - `<select>`
 - `<textarea>`

 ### These inputs are not styled.
-May be we can style in future
+May be we can style them in future.
 - `input[type="color"]`
 - `<meter>`
 - `<keygen>`